 Deploying Kafka Connectors with Helm

 The following highlights a simple Helm chart that can be used to deploy Kafka Connect Connector configurations using the standard Kafka Connect REST Interface.
 This is how this demonstration deploys the Confluent Replicator configuration, however, the same method could be used to deploy any Kafka Connect configuration.
-In future versions of Confluent Operator, Kafka Connect connectors will be managed by the Operator Controller.
+In future versions of Confluent for Kubernetes, Kafka Connect connectors will be managed by the Operator Controller.

 The Helm chart is located in the

 templates/replicator-configmap.yaml file contains a